 - No longer be strung along by people who aren’t that into you.
 End all of the headaches.
 End the wishing and hoping.
 End the disappointment and anger that inevitably follows.
 Start practicing self-respect.
 Become the rejector, not the rejected.

-- No longer pursue people you are so-so on for ego purposes.
+- No longer pursue people you are so-so-on for ego purposes.
 We’ve all been there.
 We were so-so about somebody, but we went along with it because nothing better was around.
 And we all have a few we’d like to take back.
 No more.

 - Consent issues are instantly resolved.
 If someone is playing games with you, playing hard to get, or pressuring you into doing something you’re unsure about, your answer is now easy.
-Or as I often like to say in regards to dating, “If you have to ask, then that’s your answer.”
+Or as I often like to say in regard to dating, “If you have to ask, then that’s your answer.”

 - Establish strong personal boundaries and enforce them.
-Maintaining strong boundaries not only makes one more confident and attractive, but also helps to preserve one’s sanity in the long-run.
+Maintaining strong boundaries not only makes one more confident and attractive but also helps to preserve one’s sanity in the long run.

 - Always know where you stand with the other person.
 Since you’re now freeing up so much time and energy from people you’re not that into, and people who are not that into you, you now find yourself perpetually in interactions where people’s intentions are clear and enthusiastic.
 Sweet!

-Dating one person at a time frees our mind and spirit to focus solely on that person.
-It creates space to get to know our date; his quirks, his interests, what makes him tick.
+Dating one person at a time frees our minds and spirit to focus solely on that person.
+It creates space to get to know our date; his quirks, his interests, and what makes him tick.
 This makes me think of my pre-online dating experience; times when I used to enjoy dating and learning about people; times when there wasn’t so much pressure to swipe my way to “the one.”
 I know now that we can relive these simple times in our digital dating era by implementing this one simple rule.